Julio Santa Cruz

-Julio Eduardo Santa Cruz Cantero (/es/; born 12 May 1990) is a Paraguayan professional footballer who last played as a forward for General Díaz in the Primera División Paraguaya.
-Santa Cruz is most notable for scoring during the first–leg of the 2014 Copa Libertadores Finals.
-He is also the brother of Roque Santa Cruz.
+Julio Eduardo Santa Cruz Cantero (/es/; born 12 May 1990) is a Paraguayan former professional footballer who played as a forward.
+He is most notable for scoring during the first leg of the 2014 Copa Libertadores Finals.
+He is the brother of Roque Santa Cruz.

 Career

 Cerro Porteño

 In August 2006, Santa Cruz was part of Cerro Porteño's U16 squad in a victory against Olimpia Asunción U16.
 Santa Cruz was a member of the club's first-team for the 2008 season, also with several other youth team graduates as Rodrigo Burgos, Celso Ortiz, Ivan Piris and Luis Caceres.

 Blackburn Rovers

 2008–2011

 On 6 August 2008, the BBC reported that Blackburn Rovers had signed Santa Cruz.
 He joined the club on a three-year deal from Primera División Paraguaya team Cerro Porteño.
 Santa Cruz had been on trial at Ewood Park since the end of the 2007–08 season and over the summer, and it was likely that he would join the reserve team.
 On signing with the club, Santa Cruz commented, "I'm happy to be here at Blackburn, it will be an amazing adventure for me".

 Manager Paul Ince had completed the deal for Santa Cruz for the 2008–09 season where he would play alongside his brother, and the transfer was subject to international clearance.

 Upon his arrival at the club in 2008, Santa Cruz made 11 league appearances for Blackburn's reserve team until his departure in 2011.

 Speculation was made by his father and manager, Aproniano, that he could return to Paraguayan football for the 2011 season.
 Santa Cruz regularly appeared for the reserve squad but had yet to receive a first-team contract.
 His father explained to ABC Color that the priority was to keep Santa Cruz in Europe but would not rule out the option of Santa Cruz returning to a Paraguayan club that played in the Copa Libertadores or Copa Sudamericana, CONMEBOL's continental competitions, and that the club could be Cerro Porteño.

 In December 2010, Olimpia Asunción president Marcelo Recanate indicated that he wanted Julio Santa Cruz, and had spoken with his elder brother, so that he could sign Julio for the 2011 season.